Affair Recovery

 1. Focused Time for Deep Repair

 Weekly sessions include settling in, recapping crises, and winding down.
-Intensives remove these inefficiencies, giving you hours of uninterrupted work on the most critical aspects of affair recovery.
+Intensives remove these elements, giving you hours of uninterrupted work.

 2. Stabilization for Betrayal Trauma